ericfortis/mockaton/README.md

 ## Documenting Contracts (.md)
 This is handy for documenting request payload parameters.
-The dashboard will print the markdown document (as plain text) above the actual payload content.
+The dashboard will print the Markdown document (as plain text) above the actual payload content.

 Create a markdown file following the same filename convention.
 The status code can be any number.
 For example,